Court of First Fruits and Tenths

 First Fruits and Tenths was a form of tax on clergy taking up a benefice or ecclesiastical position in Great Britain.
 The Court of First Fruits and Tenths was established in 1540 to collect from clerical benefices certain moneys that had previously been sent to Rome.

 Clergy had to pay a portion of their first year's income (known as annates) and a tenth of their revenue annually thereafter.
 Originally, the money was paid to the papacy, but Henry VIII's 1534 statute diverted the money to the English Crown as part of his campaign to pressure the Pope into granting him an annulment of his marriage with Catherine of Aragon.

-The 1534 Act of Conditional Restraint of Annates allowed taxes on first fruits and tenths (of benefice’s income) to be transferred from the Pope to the King.
+The Appointment of Bishops Act 1533 (25 Hen.
+8. c.
+20) allowed taxes on first fruits and tenths (of benefice’s income) to be transferred from the Pope to the King.
 Thomas Cromwell set up a special financial administration for these revenues.
 Following his removal from office, a separate administration was established: the Court of First Fruits and Tenths.
-In 1554 the Court was dissolved, and responsibility for administration of these revenues passed to the Office of First Fruits and Tenths, a department of the Exchequer.
+In 1554 the court was dissolved, and responsibility for administration of these revenues passed to the Office of First Fruits and Tenths, a department of the Exchequer.
 During the 18th century, these payments formed the basis of Queen Anne's Bounty.